Product » A free email server for Windows and Linux » Knowledge Base

 is enabled, a local user in Xeams is automatically created

-when that person tries connecting to the web interface of Xeams using their Windows credential.
+when that person tries connecting to the web interface of Xeams using their Windows credentials.
 Note that in this case the login

 ID must match with what they use on Windows, which is NOT